-Following from Arduino based Solar PV and Hot water monitoring and logging posts the various hardware and parts of the software have been installed into the PV control cupboard and the new logging hardware and software is uploading data to one of my web servers.
+Following the Arduino-based Solar PV and Hot water monitoring and logging posts the various hardware and parts of the software have been installed into the PV control cupboard and the new logging hardware and software are uploading data to one of my web servers.

-The data is being uploaded every 30 seconds to a SQL 2008 server and I have built a small reporting website at http://home.briandorey.com which shows the latest records, hour report, daily report, 7 day report, monthly report and annual report.
+The data is being uploaded every 30 seconds to a SQL 2008 server and I have built a small reporting website at http://home.briandorey.com which shows the latest records, hour reports, daily reports, 7-day reports, monthly reports and annual reports.

 The data on the site at the moment (26th May 2012) have missing values as we are waiting for the light level sensor to be delivered and also the Solar hot water collector is still waiting to be installed after problems with our local building suppliers (Travis Perkins) who managed to order and supply the wrong slates after the builder had taken the old ones off our roof!

 We currently only have a waterproof sheet on the roof as the builder wasn't able to get the correct size slates before the weekend and he hopes to be able to have the correct size ones early next week.